lbo462/course-notes/arm/arm.md

 >
 > That part will be the subject of an other part of the course, so be patient, it will come.

+# Keep moving

+To start on an healthy basis, let's not make the confusion.

+There's two types of mobility :

+- Micro-mobility : dealing with a moving user.
+- Macro-mobility : a.k.a. *nomadism*, is the possibility for a user to access the network from different places.

+## Nomadism

+> Nomadism happens between two operators when a user find itself in the zone not covered by its operator.

+So you're still Alicia but now you travel to a foreign country for your studies.
+Your plane land to Spain and start your mobile phone.
+Even though you're sure you subscribed to a telephone package that allows you to access the network in Spain, you can't reach Internet ...

+In fact, your phone did try to reach the World Wide Web.
+Your phone sent requests that were handled by the spanish antennas that sent your requests to their core network.
+So why no answers?
+Because you are not subscribed to the spanish operator.
+He does not know you, and the country code present in your MSISDN revealed your nationality (see [identifiers](#theres-more-to-say-about-identifiers)).

+If the spanish operator sends your request to your true operator, your true operator would be charged for that.
+So you, Alicia, should pay that fee.
+Hence, you need to be sure that it's what you want and that you're ready to pay additional fees.

+But let's say, it is included in your telephone package, so you're not afraid of paying more.
+To validate your choice, you should alter your phone configuration and turn on **roaming**.

+> The roaming is the switching of packets from an operator to another.

+To put it all in a nutshell, turn on roaming when you travel to foreign countries.

+## Micro mobility

+Sending a SMS can be kind of fun ... kind of.
+But what's more funny than a call ?
+A call, while running !

+Now is the time to add movement to the UE (User Equipment) and see what happens.

+    TODO

 # ACRONYMS 😨

 Will you be brave enough to know them all ?